Keeping In Touch

 If you know of a member, indeed anyone you believe to be vulnerable, who seems to have slipped through the official support network net and have no family, friends or neighbours able to help them with food and essentials and is struggling, please put them in touch with the Essex Welfare Service Hub via essexwelfareservice.org and by calling 0300 303 9988, Monday to Friday between 8am to 7pm, and Saturday to Sunday between 10am to 2pm.

-Social distancing does not mean we can’t carry on being social and so below are just some of the great ideas and suggestions U3As have shared about keeping in touch with each other.
+Social distancing does not mean we can’t carry on being social and so below are just some of the things available to help members keep in touch with each other:

 Phoning each other - Set up a phone tree so that each member of a group could be responsible for calling two others at least once a week [this will be particularly important for members not on the internet].
 Rotate who phones who.
 Make a phone-call once a week – to a U3A friend - especially someone on their own – just for a chat.
 The social interaction is such an important part of our informal learning ethos.
 Let other members know if you would like to keep in regular contact with other members.